sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 - [An ex-Googler's guide to dev tools](ex-googler-guide-dev-tools)
 - [A dev's thoughts on dev productivity](developer-productivity-thoughts)

-Or you can learn more about how Sourcegraph can serve as a dev tools hub for your organization to drive the cultural and process shifts that shifting left entails.
+Or you can learn more about Sourcegraph, a dev tool that provides an interface optimized for searching, exploring, and automating code–and happens to map well to many "shift left" themes.

 ### About the author